 The coronavirus outbreak has a major impact on the Dutch economy.
 The government has drawn up a number of exceptional economic measures to mitigate the consequences for self-employed persons, SMEs and large companies.
 Part of this government support will be provided by municipalities, which should have an effective strategy to help restore the local economy.

-The measures that have been put in place to tackle the Coronavirus outbreak have hit the Dutch economy hard: economic prosperity has been replaced by economic contraction.
-The International Monetary Fund (IMF) expects the Dutch economy to decline by 7.5 percent, in which case the decline will be greater than that experienced during the crisis of 2008/2009.
+The several measures that have been put in place to tackle the coronavirus outbreak – and most notably the 1.5m distance economy, have hit the Dutch economy hard: economic prosperity has been replaced by economic contraction.
+The Netherlands Bureau for Economic Policy Analysis (CPB) predicts that the Dutch economy will shrink by 6 percent this year due to the corona crisis and the strict measures that the government has introduced in response to this.
 However, the economic consequences differ greatly depending on region and sector.
 The consequences of the corona measures have by far the greatest impact on sectors that are forced to drastically change or stop their activities, such as most contact professions, the catering industry and the leisure sector, but other sectors are also affected.
-It is striking that the sectors that score low in the Dutch Innovation Monitor (2019), (such as the logistics, trade and catering sectors) currently experience more difficulties with the rapidly changing market.
+In the first half of 2020, a total of 1904 Dutch companies and institutions were declared bankrupt.
+It is striking that the sectors that score low in the Dutch Innovation Monitor (2019), such as logistics, trade and catering, currently experience more difficulties with the rapidly changing market.

 Innovation is not only important in times of prosperity, but it also allows companies to survive in times of crisis.

 However, it is not the innovation frontrunners, but a large part of SMEs who struggle with responding to the changing market and the wishes of consumers (ScaleUp dashboard 2019), especially in times of crisis.
 There is an important task for municipalities here, in which they will have to strengthen the innovative capacity of SMEs.